LabTranslationalArchitectomics/riboWaltz/README.md

   |  23  |  1.112  |  0.974  |  T  |  6  |  16  |  12  |  10  |  Samp1  |
   |  24  |  1.892  |  1.722  |  T  |  7  |  16  |  7  |  16  |  Samp1  |

  Optionally, ribosome occupancy profiles based on the 5' and 3' extremity of reads mapping on the reference codon is generated for all samples and read lengths (see the *plot* parameter).
-Examples for reads of 28 and 31 nucleotides are showed below.
+Examples for reads of 28 and 31 nucleotides are shown below.
 Optimal offsets (dotted black lines) and inferred offsets before and after the correction step are reported as dashed and continuous vertical lines, respectively.
 The regions around the reference codon defined by the *flanking* parameter are shaded.

 <p align="center">
 <img src="https://github.com/LabTranslationalArchitectomics/riboWaltz/blob/master/vignettes/meta_psite_length28.png" width="750" />